prisha261105/IBMDataAnalyst/Web Scraping and Data Analysis Project Description.md

 yfinance – to download stock data.
 <br>requests – to send HTTP requests.</br>
-bs4 (BeautifulSoup) – to parse HTML and extract tables. pandas – for data cleaning and manipulation.
+bs4 (BeautifulSoup) – to parse HTML and extract tables. pandas – for data cleaning and manipulation.</br>
 <br>plotly – for beautiful interactive plots.</br>